curieshicy/JRgui/README.md

 to invoke the GUI interface.

-### Last resort (not recommended)

-For Windows users (7, 8 and 10, 64-bit), the standalone executable files are also available in the release page (https://github.com/curieshicy/JRgui/releases).
-The users only need to download the exe file for their operation system.
-Simply double-click it to invoke the GUI.
-These executables were created by using Pyinstaller Development version (http://www.pyinstaller.org/downloads.html).
-All these files passed tests on my computers, however, this does not mean it works on your specific Windows platform.
-You may give it a try if you wish to.

 ### Questions and suggestions

 Questions and suggestions are welcome.
 You may contact me at chenyang.shi@abbvie.com.
 Thanks for considering using JRgui.